Tour Length

 6 Questions About Tanzania Budget Safari Tours

-Why should I choose Tanzania for a budget safari?
+Why should I choose Tanzania for a budget trip?

 “Tanzania is a great option for budget safaris because it has affordable camping options, as well as budget accommodation outside most parks (not Serengeti National Park).
 There are many tour operators offering budget safaris so you can shop around for the best deal.
 Besides private safaris, shared group tours are also commonly offered and these can cut costs even further.
 If you are on a very tight budget, Tanzania is not the most obvious destination for an African safari.
 A self-drive safari tour in South Africa or group camping safari in Kenya will be significantly cheaper.
 This is because park entrance and camping fees in Tanzania are relatively high.
 As well, access to most parks requires sturdy 4x4s, putting a tight limit on group sizes.
 However, the best reason to choose Tanzania for a budget safari is because it’s worth the additional cost.”